• Skip to primary navigation

 Jump to Recipe Print Recipe

-These Eggless Cinnamon Rolls are soft, fluffy, and super gooey in the middle!
+These Eggless Cinnamon Rolls are soft, fluffy, and gooey in the middle!
 They're easy to make and come together with 8 basic ingredients.
 You can easily make them vegan by using vegan butter and non-dairy milk.
+Make-ahead options included!

-There is nothing better than warm homemade cinnamon rolls smothered in cream cheese frosting.
+There is nothing better than biting into a warm homemade cinnamon roll smothered in cream cheese frosting.
+(Or if you're out of cream cheese, my cinnamon roll buttercream icing).

-Even though there are no eggs, this cinnamon roll recipe turns out just as pillowy, soft, and fluffy.
-It's packed with cinnamon flavor and is perfect for the holiday season.
+Even though there are no eggs, these rolls turn out just as pillowy, soft, and fluffy.
+They're packed with cinnamon flavor and are perfect for the holiday season.

-For more eggless dessert ideas, check out my 5-Ingredient Banana Bread, Double Chocolate Cookies, and Chocolate Pudding.
+For more eggless dessert ideas, check out my 5-Ingredient Banana Bread, Double Chocolate Cookies, and Oat Milk Chocolate Pudding.

 Jump to: